adc17/adc17.github.io/_posts/2018-12-31-taking-responsibility-for-architecture.md

 - Treating all code in a project as if it is your code; debugging and submitting fixes or features for any open source projects when necessary.

-(Not using tutorials or big web framework to bootstrap your application.)
+(Basically, not using tutorials or big web frameworks to bootstrap your application.)

 A community already exists with these kinds of values (although I don't think they state them explicitly), and it is the clojure community.